 There is no where else in the world like this infamous Canadian national park.

 No doubt, Banff National Park is a nature-lover’s dream.
 Or a photographer’s dream.
 Or an exercise-junkie’s dream.
-Or just anybody who semi-likes beautiful places dream.
+Or just a place for anyone who likes beautiful places.

 1. Moraine Lake